Essential Education Curriculum

 Examines environmental concerns and issues such as environmental justice, wilderness preservation, sustainability, peak oil, environmental security, green consumption, conservation crime, oil spills, and fracking.
 Ecological hope and despair, that is, the question of emotional sustainability in the face of issues that seem beyond one's individual control, are explored throughout.
 Goal 1C, ELO4 Global Learning - Sustainability

-This course, taught in Spanish, will concentrate on the mapping of vulnerability in Latin American cultural production, particularly short narrative and film.
-Students will explore the diversity of vulnerable experiences among unheard sectors of Latin American societies with a focus on women and the LGBTQ community.
-Prerequisite: SPAN2440.
-Goal 4, ELO4 Global Learning - Equality
+Explores representations of vulnerability in Latin American cultural production, particularly short narrative and film.
+Discusses the diversity of vulnerable experiences among unheard sectors of Latin American societies with a focus on women, afrolatinos, and the LGBTQ+ community.
+Taught in Spanish.
+Instructor approval required.
+Goal 4, ELO4 Global Learning – Equality

-SPAN2900B Topics in Spanish: Literature, Visual Culture, and Digital Media in the Contemporary Hispanic Caribbean and its Diasporas 3 s.h.
+SPAN3240 Literature, Visual Culture, and Digital Media in the Hispanic Caribbean 3 s.h.

-This course, taught in English, will explore contemporary literature, visual culture, and digital media in translation produced in the Hispanic Caribbean (Cuba, Puerto Rico, and the Dominican Republic).
-Through the examination of literary, digital, and visual materials, including narrative prose, paintings/murals, films, and performances, students will be exposed to the multiple interpretations (new and traditional) of concepts such as citizenship, gender, sexual, and racial identities in the Hispanic Caribbean and its diasporas, particularly in the United States.
-Goal 4, ELO4 Global Learning - Equality
+Explores contemporary literature, visual culture, and digital media in translation produced in the Hispanic Caribbean (Cuba, Puerto Rico, and the Dominican Republic).
+Through the examination of literary, digital, and visual materials, including narrative prose, paintings, murals, films, and performances, students will be exposed to multiple interpretations (new and traditional) of concepts such as citizenship and gender, sexual, and racial identities in the Hispanic Caribbean and its diasporas, particularly in the United States.
+Taught in English.
+Goal 4, ELO4 Global Learning – Equality

 + Denotes an alternate year course.